Challenges of Generative AI - Short & Long Term | HCLTech

 Augmenting a human-led cybersecurity team’s capabilities, GenAI helps in bringing in the required automation that frees up the workforce.
 Automation in threat detections is an emerging trend that is leveraged with the power of GenAI and transforms the approach to cybersecurity.

-As GenAI is continuously learning — from past incidents and threat intelligence feeds — and evolving, it is now being used to prevent and detect anomalies, raise alarms, predict future threats and identify vulnerabilities, thereby reducing the time to respond to attacks or attempts and reducing potential damage to an organization.
-This is further put into use for incident reporting and threat-sharing real-time data that is used for taking timely decisions and actionable insights.
+As GenAI is continuously learning — from training data related to past incidents and threat intelligence feeds — and evolving, it is now being used to prevent and detect anomalies, raise alarms, predict future threats and identify vulnerabilities, thereby reducing the time to respond to attacks or attempts and reducing potential damage to an organization.
+This is further put into use for incident reporting and threat-sharing real-time training data that is used for taking timely decisions and actionable insights.

 HCLTech supercharges demerger for UD Trucks, powered by scaled digital transformation